bhuwan1990/POCChatGPTCore/README.md

 # Ask Me

 Ask Me is a web application built with C# MVC Core that allows users to post questions and get answers.

 ## Features

 * Search questions
-* Generate code any laguage
+* Generate script for any language like any

 ## Getting Started